2001-Tue Jan 17 18:49:14 MST 2017

 seizures and agitation and reduce the amount of serotonin in the brain.
 The prognosis is generally good if rapid and aggressive care is instituted.

 kidney failure, which can lead to increased drinking and urination.
 The supplement does this by pulling more calcium out of the intestinal tract and bone, and decreasing urinary output of calcium.
-Gastrointestinal signs are thought to be related to the depressive action of too much calcium on the autonomous nervous system, resulting in decreased stomach muscle action and increased gastric acid secretion.
+Gastrointestinal signs are thought to be related to the effects of excess calcium on stomach muscle action and stomach acid secretion.

 Vomiting can start within a few hours after ingestion.
 Animals need to see the veterinarian for treatment as soon as possible.
 Keep in mind that what might seem like a small dose to you might be a huge dose if the pet is a